Francis–Barnett: History

 In 1937 Arthur Barnett died, aged 74.
 His son Eric succeeded him as Sales Director.
 Eric Barnett was killed by a lorry that failed to stop in 1963.
 From 1938, Francis-Barnett made its new 98cc Powerbike model, alongside the 125cc Snipe.
 These were intended for military use soon after the outbreak of World War Two.
-Air raids on Coventry in 1940 completely destroyed the Francis-Barnett factory.
+Air raids on Coventry in 1940 destroyed the Francis-Barnett factory.
 The company continued making parts during the war at another site.
 Production at Lower Ford Street resumed in 1945 with the 98cc Powerbike and then the 125cc Merlin.
 The Plover, Falcon and Kestrel models followed.